nevendyulgerov/react-fidelity-ui/README.md

 ```

 #### Timeline
 Timeline component.
 This component can be customized via the `direction` option - 'horizontal' or 'vertical'.
-This component comes with a built-in sorting dropdown supporting asc/desc sorting.
+Timeline comes with a built-in sorting dropdown supporting asc/desc sorting.

 ##### Example